 Fires, mud, and abalone

 As California continues to be subjected to catastrophic climate change-induced weather events, many species are in need of help – including marine snails.
-In Issue 19 of Oceanographic, marine scientist and photographer Kenan Chan highlights the importance of conserving the endangered black abalone.

 When most people think of endangered species, they likely imagine an exotic animal in a remote jungle.
 Wendy Bragg however, thinks about black abalone, a marine snail found along the coast of California.